 How long will it take?

-Materials should be submitted for pre-publication review, with at least 30 working days allowed for the review.
-(The actual review time will vary based on the length and subject of the publication, as well as the amount of coordination required for the review.)
+NSA/CSS Policy 1-30 allows up to 25 business day to complete a review.
+However, the actual review time will vary based on the current workload, the length and subject of the material submitted, as well as the amount of coordination required for the review.

 What do I need to send and where do I send my request?

-- Contact Information (address, phone number, and/or e-mail address)
+- Contact Information (address, telephone number, and e-mail address)

-- Intended audience or publication venue (i.e., 1.
-SIGNAL magazine July 2003 issue, 2.
-September 12, 2003 - U.S. Naval Academy: “The Military Today” briefing to midshipmen, 3. etc.) – please include as much detail as possible
+- Intended audience or publication venue - please include as much detail as possible

 - Specific Deadline, if applicable (i.e., conference date, research paper due date, etc.)

-- Written approval for name use from all NSA/CSS affiliates named in your material, if applicable
+- Written approval for name use from all former and present NSA/CSS affiliates named in your material, if applicable

 9800 Savage Road